All Episodes

 Hey, Sean, thanks for having me on.

-Um and I j I just think that Republicans should align themselves behind him and uh uh understand that the Republican Party is bigger than you know, UltramAGA or the 2020 election and really um go back to our roots of you know, because you understand that the Republican Party is the party of abolition of slavery, women's suffrage, uh civil rights in the nineteen sixties of the Cobalt War, and these are all things that Kevin McCarthy uh wants to return the Republican Party to, at least the House, and uh stop the radical Democratic agenda.
+And I just think that Republicans should align themselves behind him and understand that the Republican Party is bigger than Ultra MAGA or the 2020 election and really go back to our roots of, because you understand that the Republican Party is the party of abolition of slavery, women's suffrage, of civil rights in the 1960s of the Cold War.

-So that's that's my main point.
+So that's my main point.

-There is some animosity among some Freedom Caucus members and in terms of money spent and how it was spent during the campaign.
+There is some animosity among some Freedom Caucus members in terms of money spent and how it was spent during the campaign.

 And they need to get their act together.